j2blake/vivo-acceptance-tests/README.md

 * Create an empty directory to use for the installation.

 * In that directory, download the VIVO and Vitro repositories.
-To test the develop branch, use these commands:
+To test the `master` branch, use these commands:

 	```